Information for prospective students

 Will it be possible to work with clients?

-During 2020-21, we supported students to continue working with their clients online by providing additional training and guidance and plan to maintain this for the 2021-22 academic year.
+During 2020-21, we supported students to continue working with their clients online by providing additional training and guidance and we are supporting our students to safely move back to in person client work where possible for the 2021-22 academic year.

-How will you reduce risk when face to face teaching resumes?
+How will you reduce risk during face to face teaching?

-Once face to face teaching resumes, will I be able to park my car or bike at the Minster Centre?
+When coming into the Minster Centre, will I be able to park my car or bike?

 Unfortunately we have very limited car parking at the Centre so we cannot offer parking to students unless you are blue badge holder.
 It is possible to leave bicycles outside the building and there are places to secure bikes to railings on Lonsdale Road.
 We cannot store bikes inside the building.